Shohid/hospitalmanage/README.md

 -Select Problem from the list.
 -Select Doctor to be consultant with and book schedule.

-Tools Used: C language , Emulator turbo C.
+Tools Used: C language ,  Codeblocks.

 Role: Implementing functions, Designing etc.